Anika Vavic Piano

 "Great talent, brilliant technique and smart and passionate playing."

-Recent highlights include the German premiere of Shshedrin's Piano Concerto No. 4 with the Staatskapelle Weimar under Kirill Karabits, the Italian premiere of Kanchelis Sio in combination with Shostakovich's Piano Concerto No. 2 in Milan, her Berlin debut with the Konzerthausorchester under Yutaka Sado with Rachmaninoff's Paganini Rhapsody, and the performance of Bernstein's Age of Anxiety with the RSO Vienna under Markus Poschner.
+Recent highlights include the German premiere of Shchedrin's Piano Concerto No. 4 with the Staatskapelle Weimar under Kirill Karabits, the Italian premiere of Kanchelis Sio in combination with Shostakovich's Piano Concerto No. 2 in Milan, her Berlin debut with the Konzerthausorchester under Yutaka Sado with Rachmaninoff's Paganini Rhapsody, and the performance of Bernstein's Age of Anxiety with the RSO Vienna under Markus Poschner.

 Representations: Germany, Austria and Switzerland, further countries upon request